Cultivating a Mind of Radical Trust—Sangha Week

 Full details from San Francisco Zen Center

-Join Central Abbot Tenzen David Zimmerman at Tassajara Zen Mountain Center for a week-long residential retreat exploring Zen practice through zazen, liturgical services, work practice, and study of the classic poem Xin Xin Ming ('Trust in Mind').
-Each day includes morning and evening zazen, three and a half hours of work practice, communal meals, and group Dharma study discussions.
+Join Central Abbot Tenzen David Zimmerman for a residential Sangha Week at Tassajara Zen Mountain Center featuring daily zazen, liturgical services, work practice, and Dharma study exploring the 6th-century poem Xin Xin Ming ('Trust in Mind').

 Wednesday – Sunday · 5 days